NaseebullahSafi/react_position/README.md

 Write a simple application that takes a user’s starting point, and then directional instructions and displays the resulting position to the user.

+## Design Process

+### Step 1
+At first I started to brainstorm the key components within the problem, i.e. rovers and mars (board, if you will).
+1. The plateau is a simple (x, y) board with an initial dimension set to (5, 5) or (6, 6) starting from 0th index.
+2. The rover (robot) is a 1 unit object located at the origin of the board (0, 0)/bottom left.

+### Step 2
+I set out for design inspiration using my favourite site, [Dribbble](https://dribbble.com/).

+### Step 3
+After deciding on few designs, I like to follow atomic design and set out to structure the frontend by leverageing atoms, molecules, and organisms.

+### Step 4
+Amongst many react pattern, I decided to use functional components instead of class based and making use of React hooks.

 ## Available Scripts

 In the project directory, you can run: